GiulioUmbrella/Makefile-templates/README.md

 The simple example takes a list of source files specified in the variable SFILES and a corresponding list of object files in OBJECT.
 The binary exe is the target to be built.
 When this target is reached, the Makefile compiles each .cpp file into its corresponding .o file, without linking.

-Next, the compiler is invoked to combine all the right-hand-side elements (specified by the special character $^) and create the object $@.
+Next, the compiler is invoked to combine all the right-hand-side elements specified by the special character `$^` and create the object `$@`.

 ## 02-src-loop